This website uses cookies

 LinkedIn : Ayesha Umaña Dajud

 He earned his LL.B. from Shanghai University and his LL.M. from Cornell Law School.
 Prior to his doctoral studies, he was an intern for legal affairs at the United Nations Security Council Counter-Terrorism Committee Executive Directorate (CTED).
-During his doctoral studies, he was an intern at the Asian Development Bank’s (ADB) Office of Anticorruption and Integrity (OAI).
+During his doctoral studies, he was an intern at the Asian Development Bank’s (ADB) Office of Anticorruption and Integrity (OAI), as well as an intern at the International Monetary Fund’s (IMF) Legal Department (LEG).
 He currently serves as an editor of the Cornell International Law Journal (ILJ).
+He is trilingual in English, Japanese, and Mandarin.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.